Jain literature: The Great Schism and the Divergence of Canons

-Śvetāmara Efforts to Preserve the Canon
+Śvetāmbara Efforts to Preserve the Canon

 [Top illustration] Mahavira attains kevala jñāna (complete knowledge); [Bottom] a samosarana (divine preaching hall).
 Folio 60 from Kalpasutra series, loose leaf manuscript, Patan, Gujarat. c.
 1472.

 The Suryaprajnaptisūtra, a 4th or 3rd century BCE Śvētāmbara astronomical and mathematical text.
 The top illustration depicts Mahavira, while the bottom one illustrates his great disciple Gautama.

 Śvetāmbaras convened the First Council at Pataliputra (modern Patna) around 300 BCE (traditional dating varies).
 During this council, the monks pooled their collective memory to compile the eleven Aṅgas.
 However, the twelfth Aṅga, the Dṛṣṭivāda, which contained the fourteen Pūrvas, was found to be incomplete or lost, as Bhadrabāhu, the only master who knew it fully, was absent.
-While Sthulabhadra learned 10 of the 14 purvas from Bhadrabāhu when the latter was in Nepal, the full transmission was broken.
+While Sthulabhadra learned 10 of the 14 Pūrvas from Bhadrabāhu when the latter was in Nepal, the full transmission was broken.

 Further efforts to consolidate the texts occurred, possibly including a council in the Udayagiri and Khandagiri Caves under King Kharavela in the 2nd century BCE.

 The most definitive step for the Śvetāmbara tradition was the Council of Vallabhi (in Gujarat) held around 454 or 466 CE, presided over by Devardhigaṇi Kṣamāśramaṇa.
 Faced with the ongoing weakening of memory, the council made the historic decision to commit the entire remembered canon to writing in manuscript form.

 The Śvetāmbara sect considers this written canon, based on the Vallabhi council texts, to be the authentic Agamas, derived from the original oral tradition passed down from Mahavira, even while acknowledging that the twelfth Aṅga and parts of the Pūrvas are missing.